Terminator-J/crdroid_install_docs/10/enchilada.md

 - Optional files:

-  - Google Apps or microG installer zip (see download page for recommended link, or support forum for more options)
+  Google Apps or microG installer zip (see download page for recommended link, or support forum for more options).

   PROTIP: Save a copy of the Google Apps or microG zip file with your computer backups.
 It is likely you will need to flash from recovery at a later date; you will need this file!

-  - Disable_Dm-Verity_ForceEncrypt:

-    NO.
+  NOTE: "Disable_Dm-Verity_ForceEncrypt" or other attempts to disable userdata encryption are both unsupported and ***highly*** discouraged.

 ### First Time Installation (Clean Flash):